aaronmsimon/unity-kings-of-the-beach/README.md

 10. don't chase ball when won't be served over net [need to come up with better possession logic - serves, hit 3 times]
 11. different AI states for receiving a serve vs defense during a point
 12. check block with hits for team accuracy
-13. really want to test the full game features and need to - yet AGAIN - reimagine the athlete/team/match setup for ease of debug, which will also enable tutorials and practice
+13. really want to test the full game features

 [from 11/17](https://github.com/aaronmsimon/unity-kings-of-the-beach/commit/e3682d5b46cb8e528b990ae50d0317b46800b184): implemented Spike Timing accuracy adjustment, but not tested
-[from 11/24](url to follow): implemented instantiation of prefabs, but not tested
+[from 11/24](https://github.com/aaronmsimon/unity-kings-of-the-beach/commit/e6f40a524b809e9d5be7fb1c147681d0143aa887): implemented instantiation of prefabs, but not tested

 In case there are issues with passing/spiking ball, consider the LockedOn feature